 Schools are playing catch-up with this reality, and one of their greatest challenges is that the rate at which technology is changing—programming languages, hardware, design trends—is faster than curricula can be created.
 Some schools have buried their heads in the sand and decided to freeze their teaching methods and content in the past.
 Others have made an attempt to update and thrown a few computers into the mix; however, the best schools are preparing students for the future on multiple fronts.

 Problem solving, and self-led or self-motivated learning are some of the critical skills for the evolving world.
 The forward-looking schools now engage students in solving challenges themselves and learning critical thinking skills, so they can continue learning as technology changes and their jobs and daily experience evolve along with it.
+Therefore, when looking at Townsville schools for your children, you should consider this and ask about the schools’ view on the subject.
 The fundamentals of computing, engineering, programming, and coding are taught, giving students a common language and having them create and reverse-engineer to deepen their understanding of current and emerging technology so they can create for tomorrow.
 They use existing technology to connect with students more effectively, engaging them with multimedia, collaboration tools, and hands-on problem-solving challenges.

 None of this precludes a traditional curriculum, but rather enhances it.
 There’s continuing value in understanding history, communication, and the arts.
 Fine arts and music have a real role in brain development, crossover skills, and the ability to innovate and improvise creative solutions.
 STEM subjects teach fundamental principals and contribute to success in post-secondary education and to that of students heading into the career world.